jundalisay/spblist/content/en/research/descartes/anatomica/part-01.md

 <!-- 1631 -->

-Besides the animal spirit, man consists of:
+Besides the animal spirits, man consists of:
 - spiritual air-aether, homogeneous with our animal spirit, and
 - watery humor, homogeneous with the solid parts that can be compared to the earth-aether

  <!-- earth. -->

-The mixture of the animal spirit and humor forms the vital spirit, which is comparable to fire.
+The mixture of the animal spirits and humor forms the vital spirit, which is comparable to fire.

 From the imperfect mixture of humor and earthly parts, blood is produced.